 - Keyword Frequency - Sometimes, it can be beneficial to repeat a keyword in a page title; however, it should be natural.
 Keyword stuffing should be avoided at all costs.
 Google has invested a huge amount of money into artificial intelligence, with a significant portion of that money going to develop AI that can read and categorize text and context.
 In general, only use a keyword once unless it is natural to do so.
 For example, "red bikes, blue bikes, green bikes" would be keyword stuffing while "dirt bikes and cross country bikes" is more natural.

 - Location - An old SEO technique that is still very effective is to add your location to a title tag.
 This is very good for "local" businesses.
-If you don't service a multi-city or multi-state area OR if you have location specific websites, adding the location can be very helpfull.
-For example, "John's Dirt Bikes • Sarasota, FL" can help a site show up for searches like "bike stores in sarasota."
+If you don't service a multi-city or multi-state area OR if you have location-specific websites, adding the location can be very helpful.
+For example, "John's Dirt Bikes • Sarasota, FL" can help a site show up for searches like "bike stores in Sarasota."

-- Balancing Brands, Products and Location - It can be difficult for business to decide between using their brand name(s), product and services.
-For example, you know Nike makes shoes, but you may not know which speicfic shoe your friend was wearing.
-On the other hand you know you need your oil changed and don't know the name of the closest service station where you can get your oil changed.
+- Balancing Brands, Products, and Location - It can be difficult for a business to decide between using their brand name(s), product and services.
+For example, you know Nike makes shoes, but you may not know which specific shoe your friend was wearing.
+On the other hand, you know you need your oil changed and don't know the name of the closest service station where you can get your oil changed.
 In these two cases, you could expect to see titles like "Men's Training Shoes.
 Nike.com" as opposed to "Valvoline Instant Oil Change Bradenton, FL, 7105 State Road 70 East" The key here is to think like a consumer who is looking for your products or services.
 Do you already have brand recognition and loyalty or are you competing heavily for product and service market share?
-The heavier the competition, the more ubiqutious your product or services is, the more important location and product keywords become.
+The heavier the competition, the more ubiquitous your product or services are, the more important the location and product keywords become.